ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why everyone wants to be an influencer (but no one wants the work)
+   - Exploring the fantasy vs reality of creator life
    - Finding the satirical angle
    - Making it relatable and timeless